-A second explanation for the low values of Wtotal in Nahuelbuta could be a mobile behavior of the immobile elements (e.g., Yoo et al., 2007).
-Intense weathering of primary minerals should result in high Zr enrichment in soil unless Zr is mobile.
-The observation that the clay fraction in granitic regoliths is depleted in Zr (Taboada et al., 2006) supports the possibility that 440 during weathering of primary to secondary minerals Zr is lost.
-The observation that the Zr concentration in regolith decreases with a decreasing Si to Al ratio in combination with the observation that secondary minerals have lower ratios of Si to Al than primary minerals (Yoo et al., 2007), further supports the possibility of Zr loss during weathering.
-Due to this possible Zr loss in regolith, the calculated Wsoil is a minimum value which may underestimate Wtotal and overestimate Esoil.
-Unfortunately, 445 based on the available information, it is not clear if insulation by thick soils (Burke et al., 2007) and/or Zr loss by intense chemical weathering (Yoo et al., 2007) could cause low values of Wsoil and a low CDFtotal in Nahuelbuta.
-Recalculation of chemical weathering and physical erosion rates based on the assumption of an expected CDFtotal of 0.5 in Nahuelbuta does not lead to higher Wtotal in Nahuelbuta than La Campana.
-After recalculation, the approximated averaged Wtotal is ~30 t/(km yr) instead of 19.6 $\pm$ 7.8 t/(km yr).
-With recalculation Wsap does not change but Wsoil increases (from 9.10 $\pm$ 8.23 t/(km yr) to ~19 /(km yr)) and Esoil decreases (from 39.4 ±10.3 t/(km yr) to ~30 t/(km yr)).
-Whereas Wtotal after correction is still higher in 450 La Campana than in Nahuelbuta, Wsoil is comparable.
-The recalculated Esoil of Nahuelbuta is still lower than the rate in La Campana.
-The decrease in physical erosion rate may result from stabilizing effects of plants.
-Total denudation rates Dtotal, which did not change due to the recalculation, increase from Pan de Azúcar to La Campana and decrease slightly, or possible stay the same in Nahuelbuta.

-A third explanation for lower weathering rates in Nahuelbuta than La Campana could also be the effect of microbial activity (e.g., Buss et al., 2005; Eilers et al., 2012).
-Precipitation, temperature, and pH all affect microbial abundance (e.g., Fierer and Jackson, 2006; Bahram et al., 2018; Tan et al., 2020).
-For instance, microbial abundance increases and decreases along a tropical elevation-climate gradient where MAP increases and MAT decreases with increasing elevation (Peay et al., 2017).
-A comparable increase in MAP and decrease in MAT is observed in the Chilean Coastal Cordillera, which may explain the decreasing pH values from north to south and the lower bacterial abundance in Nahuelbuta than La Campana (Bernhard et al., 2018; Oeser et al., 2018).
-In order to investigate if the above made hypotheses are valid in our study area, we proceed to compare data form this study with a global data compilation from granitic soil-mantled hillslopes.
+- 400 by intense chemical weathering (Yoo et al., 2007) could cause low values of W{soil} and a low CDF{total} in Nahuelbuta.
+Recalculation of chemical weathering and physical erosion rates based on the assumption of an expected CDF{total} of 0.5 in Nahuelbuta does not lead to higher W{total} in Nahuelbuta than La Campana.
+After recalculation, the approximated averaged W{total} is ~30 t/(km2 yr) instead of 19.6 ±7.8 t/(km2 yr).
+As with recalculation W{sap} does not change but W{soil} increases (from 9.10 ±8.23 t/(km2 yr) to ~19 /(km2 yr)) and E{soil} decreases (from 39.4 ±10.3 t/(km2 yr) to ~30 t/(km2 yr)).
+Whereas W{total} after 405 correction is still higher in La Campana than in Nahuelbuta, W{soil} is comparable.
+The recalculated E{soil} of Nahuelbuta is still lower than the rate in La Campana.
+This decrease in physical erosion rate is attributed to stabilizing effects of plants.
+Total - denudation rates D{total}, which did not change due to the recalculation, increases from Pan de Azúcar to La Campana and is lower again in Nahuelbuta. - A third explanation for lower weathering rates in Nahuelbuta than La Campana could also be the effect of microbial activity 410 (e.g., Buss et al., 2005; Eilers et al., 2012).
+Microbial abundance is precipitation, temperature and also pH sensitive (e.g., Fierer and Jackson, 2006; Bahram et al., 2018; Tan et al., 2020).
+For instance, microbial abundance increases and decreases in a tropical elevation-climate gradient where MAP increase and MAT decrease with increasing elevation (Peay et al., 2017).
+A comparable increase in MAP and decrease in MAT is observed in the Chilean Coastal Cordillera which is not only causing decreasing pH values from North to South but also lower bacterial abundance in Nahuelbuta than La Campana (Bernhard et - 415 al., 2018; Oeser et al., 2018).
+In order to investigate if the above made observations are unique in our study area, we proceed to compare data form this study with a global data compilation from granitic soil-mantled hillslopes.